AnneEnglish/Portfolio-3/README.md

 ### Acknowledgements

 I would like to acknowledge the Code Institute Slack channel for their knowledge on Python functions as I was struggling to understand them.
-I undrstand them a lot more now.
+I understand them a lot more now.